 California is proposing a significant expansion of the homeless system of care that will create over 2,000 direct service jobs for those providing services to homeless and formerly homeless individuals through investments in California Department of Social Services programs.
-Additionally, Medi-Cal is planning to expand Enhanced Care Management (ECM) and long-term services and supports statewide through CalAIM In Lieu of Services (ILOS).
-To successfully implement these new investments, local governments and community based organizations will need to recruit, onboard, and train a new workforce.
+Additionally, Medi-Cal is planning to expand Enhanced Care Management (ECM) and long-term services and supports statewide through CalAIM In Lieu of Services (ILOS) (now known as Community Supports).
+To successfully implement these new investments, local governments and community based organizations will need to recruit, onboard, and traina new workforce.
 In particular, there is a need for a workforce with experience/expertise in working with the disabled and aging populations.
-Funding will support outreach efforts to publicize job opportunities, workforce development strategies to train staff in evidenced based practices, implement information technology for data sharing, and support training stipends.
-Funds will also support ECM and ILOS provider capacity building (e.g., workflow development, operational requirements and oversight) and delivery system infrastructure investments (e.g., certified EHR technology, care management document systems, closed-loop referral, billing systems/services, and onboarding / enhancements to health information exchange capabilities).
+Funding will support outreach effortsto publicize job opportunities, workforce development strategies to train staff in evidencedbased practices, implement information technology for data sharing, and support training stipends.
+Funds will also support ECM and ILOS/Community Supports provider capacity building (e.g., workflow development, operational requirements and oversight) and delivery system infrastructure investments (e.g., certified EHR technology, care management document systems, closed-loop referral, billing systems/services, and onboarding/enhancements to health information exchange capabilities).